 Fall and winter are prime time for rodents trying to make their way into warm, cozy homes.
 Luckily, it’s never too late to start mouse-proofing, considering there is never one mouse in your house.
-Here’s what you need to know about those pesky little creatures and how you can get rid of mice when you do spot one.
+Here’s what you need to know about those pesky little creatures and how to get rid of mice when you do spot one.

 1. Use a natural predator